 Tathra

-Nothing says Tathra, located on the NSW Sapphire Coast, quite like the historic Tathra Wharf.
-The only deep sea timber wharf on the east coast of Australia, the wharf, built in 1862, is popular with families, fishermen, divers, snorkellers and photographers.
+A Sapphire Coast icon, the historic Tathra Wharf dates back to 1862.
+The only deep sea timber wharf on the east coast of Australia, the wharf is popular with families, fishermen, divers, snorkellers and photographers.
 Be sure to slow down and take in the town's other gems: beaches, bushwalking and sumptuous seafood.

 Beaches & waterways